-At the High School of Telecommunication Arts and Technology we adhere to a few core values: our students will be pushed to continually challenge themselves; all members of our community will work collaboratively to model and to be accountable for fostering genuine respect, confidence, and the ongoing pursuit of knowledge; we are lifelong learners who build communities and encourage others to be their personal best; our work is to prepare students to be curious, independent learners and critical thinkers who question and investigate so that they are equipped to address both local and global challenges; and to be kind, be kind, be kind.
+The High School of Telecommunication Arts and Technology (HSTAT) adheres to a few core values: young people are amazing and will find endless success when we support and encourage them to take risks and embrace challenges; we must model a growth mindset and be accountable for fostering genuine respect, confidence, and the ongoing pursuit of knowledge; we inspire each other to be our personal best when we are a community of lifelong learners; when students are in an environment where they can be curious, independent and critical thinkers who question and investigate, they will be equipped to address both local and global challenges; and we must be kind, be kind, be kind.

 Our Teaching Philosophy at HSTAT

 Teaching Philosophy: Our Lessons and our Lesson Plans

 In order to teach well, we must begin with a clear idea of our objectives for each lesson.
 Our lesson plans make our goals for each class apparent.
 Those objectives should be derived from our understanding of who our students are: our understanding of their proficiencies and deficiencies, their needs, and their abilities.
 We must identify our students’ strengths and weaknesses and design lessons that build upon those strengths and address those weaknesses.